-Lee Dong Wook: New Facts Revealed About ‘Goblin’s Grim Reaper In Recent Interview
+Lee Dong Wook: New Facts Revealed About ‘Goblin’s’ Grim Reaper In Recent Interview

 He Says He’s Good At Household chores But Often Eats Alone

-Dong Wook said he has no problems with doing household chores, which along with his other attractive attributes makes him good husband material.
+Dong Wook said he has no problems with doing household chores, which, along with his other attractive attributes, makes him good husband material.
 He also pretty much confirmed that he’s single when he said that he often eats alone.

 “Cleaning, laundry, dishes, cooking.
 If I put my mind to it I’m good at it,” he said.
 “But… even if I do cook, I eat alone, so I don’t cook often.”